-Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-6 Fully implement Sail to Success Initiative (i.e. Ensure that all students are prepared to enroll in transfer- level English and Math within one year) Implement refined multiple-measures English and Math placement models.
+Objectives Strategy Action Steps Lead(s) Results Achieved to Date 1-6 Fully implement Sail to Success Initiative (i.e. Ensure that all students are prepared to enroll in transfer-level English and Math within one year) Implement refined multiple-measures English and Math placement models.
 Offer and refine compressed and/or accelerated English and Math curriculum.
 Offer culturally-responsive training for faculty and staff.
 Analyze feasibility of requiring English and Math enrollment as a condition of the VC Promise.
 Analyze feasibility of requiring English and Math enrollment as a condition of the First-Year Experience Program.
 Develop a mechanism to allow first-year students to enroll in English and Math in their first year.
 Provide English and Math wraparound academic support.
 Provide bilingual tutoring services.
 Implement and evaluate BSSOT Grant.
 Math/English Dean and Dept Chairs Tutoring Dean VP Student Affairs Counseling Dept Chair VC Foundation Director Student Success Committee AB 705 has been implemented (includes multiple-measures placement models).
 Transfer-level English and Math course offerings have increased.
-All transfer-level math courses include a paired 1- unit support course.
+All transfer-level math courses include a paired 1- or 2-unit support course.
+Non-credit support courses are being developed.
 English classes that meet in a computer lab include an embedded peer tutor.
 "Sidecar" tutoring sessions are held in between English classes.
-English and Math Depts are piloting various wraparound support options.
+English and Math Depts are piloting various wraparound support options, including encouraging students to enroll in Coun V01.
 FYE students are required to enroll in English and Math in their first year.
 FYE students receive priority registration.
-Culturally responsive training has occurred through Faculty Academy, Diversity in Culture panel sessions, and Men of Color Workshops

-- Majority of tutors in tutoring center are bilingual. - BSSOT Grant was precursor to AB 705.
+Culturally responsive training has occurred through Faculty Academy, Diversity in Culture panel sessions, and Men of Color Workshops Many tutors in tutoring center are bilingual.
+BSSOT Grant was precursor to AB 705.
+Criteria for VC Promise have been modified to align with AB 19.